Syed-Abdul-Mateen/endpoint-ransomware-analysis-engine/README.md

 cd into the project directory:

-cd "D:\Projects\Endpoint Ransomware Behavior Analysis Engine"
+cd "your project folder location"

 ---